Omega Flex (NASDAQ:OFLX) versus FGI Industries (NASDAQ:FGI) Head to Head Analysis

 Analyst Recommendations

-This is a summary of recent ratings and recommmendations for FGI Industries and Omega Flex, as reported by MarketBeat.
+This is a summary of current ratings and price targets for Omega Flex and FGI Industries, as provided by MarketBeat.com.

 |Sell Ratings